Restrainite/restrainite.github.io/features.md

 - `Allow Grabbing By Slot Tags`: **[+ string]** When enabled, only allows grabbing items with tags in this list.
 - `Deny Grabbing By Slot Tags`: **[+ string]** When enabled, prevents grabbing any items with tags in this list.
   - _AllowGrabbingTags_ is evaluated before _DenyGrabbingTags_ if both are enabled.
-  - Slots without tag will be evaluated with the string "null".
+  - Slots without tag will be evaluated with the string `null`.
   - _PreventGrabbing_ takes precedence over both of these options.
 - `Allow Touching By Slot Tags`: **[+ string]** When enabled, only allows interacting with items with tags in this list.
 - `Deny Touching By Slot Tags`: **[+ string]** When enabled, prevents interacting with any items with tags in this list.
   - _AllowTouchingTags_ is evaluated before _DenyTouchingTags_ if both are enabled.
-  - Slots without tag will be evaluated with the string "null".
+  - Slots without tag will be evaluated with the string `null`.
   - _PreventPhysicalTouch_ and _PreventLaserTouch_ take precedence over these options.
 - `Prevent Non Dash Userspace Interaction`: Prevents interacting with anything in userspace besides the dashboard (facet anchors, userspace inspectors, etc.).